Mycoplasma hominis, Molecular Detection, PCR

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Mycoplasma hominis has been associated with a number of clinically significant infections, although it is also part of the normal genital flora.

-Mycoplasma hominis has rarely been associated with septic arthritis (including prosthetic joint infection), pyelonephritis, intraabdominal infection, wound infection, endocarditis, central nervous system infection (including meningoencephalitis, brain abscess, central nervous system shunt infection and subdural empyema), pneumonia, and infected pleural and pericardial effusions.
-Extragenital infection typically occurs in those with hypogammaglobulinemia or depressed cell-mediated immunity; in lung transplant recipients in particular, Mycoplasma hominis has been associated with pleuritis and mediastinitis.
+M hominis has rarely been associated with septic arthritis (including prosthetic joint infection), pyelonephritis, intraabdominal infection, wound infection, endocarditis, central nervous system infection (including meningoencephalitis, brain abscess, central nervous system shunt infection and subdural empyema), pneumonia, and infected pleural and pericardial effusions.
+Extragenital infection typically occurs in those with hypogammaglobulinemia or depressed cell-mediated immunity; in lung transplant recipients in particular, M hominis has been associated with pleuritis and mediastinitis.
 Recent evidence implicates donor transmission in some cases of Mycoplasma hominis infection in lung transplant recipients.

-PCR detection of Mycoplasma hominis is sensitive, specific, and provides same-day results.
+PCR detection of M hominis is sensitive, specific, and provides same-day results.
 Although this organism can occasionally be detected in routine plate cultures, this is neither a rapid nor a sensitive approach to detection.
 Specialized cultures are more time consuming than the described PCR assay.
-The described PCR assay has replaced conventional culture for Mycoplasma hominis at Mayo Medical Laboratories due to its speed and equivalent performance to culture.
+The described PCR assay has replaced conventional culture for M hominis at Mayo Medical Laboratories due to its speed and equivalent performance to culture.

 A positive PCR result for the presence of a specific sequence found within the Mycoplasma hominis tuf gene indicates the presence of M hominis DNA in the specimen.